 "The infrastructure that we build must focus on bridging two significant gaps: the digital divide and the vaccination divide, strengthening access to health and education and restoring dignity and opportunity.
 Human capital development should also be given prominence.
 Building resilience and tackling extreme poverty cannot be approached without adequate human capital.
 Substantial investment in quality education and universal health services will unlock the critical constraints hindering growth and jeopardizing the achievement of the Sustainable Development Goals," he told the 37th COMCEC Ministerial Meeting.

 "I am pleased to report that despite the challenging years, the three major international rating agencies, Standard and Poor's, Moody's, and Fitch, have reaffirmed IsDB's 'AAA' rating with a stable outlook," he said, adding that the Bank had succeeded in securing public and private Sukuk issuances.
 He stressed that maintaining the highest possible credit rating for more than a decade is a clear testimony to the shareholders' support and the Bank's prudent fiscal management.

-The IsDB Group Chairman called on IsDB member countries that have not announced their subscription to the sixth increase in IsDB's capital to do so to support the Bank's mission and maintain its significant rating.
+The IsDB Group Chairman then called on IsDB member countries that have not announced their subscription to the sixth increase in IsDB's capital to do so to support the Bank's mission and maintain its significant rating.

 He also stated that the IsDB Group continues to support small- and medium-sized enterprises (SMEs) through various programs as part of its recovery efforts.
 He pointed out that about 93 percent of the US$ 561-million project approvals for the year by IsDB Group's private sector development arm (ICD) has directly benefitted SMEs in member states.